bacterial-genomics/wf-assembly-snps/README.md

 ## Steps in the workflow
 1. Identify all FastA assembly files in a given input path
     - recognized extensions are:  fa, fasta, fas, fna, fsa, fa.gz, fasta.gz, fas.gz, fna.gz, fsa.gz
-2. Create a tmp dir and symlink to the assembly files with file extensions removed from all sample names
+2. Create a tmp dir, decompress gunzipped files, and cleanup sample names by removing file extensions in the symlinks that point back to the assembly files
 3. Run parsnp, which generates a phylogenetic tree "parsnp.tree"
-    - optionally specify the reference file (`--reference <FILE>`); otherwise largest filesize is chosen automatically as the reference file
+    - optionally specify the reference file (`--reference <FILE>`); otherwise the largest filesize is chosen automatically as the reference file
 4. Extract a FastA file "SNPs.fa" with harvesttools of all samples with only the SNP positions
 5. Perform all pairwise comparisons to tabulate the number of SNPs each sample pair have between them
 6. Generate a matrix table summarizing pairwise distances between all samples